Anamilenac/rnaseq_breastCancer/README.md

 - **Normal:** Healthy controls

 Replicates are identified with a number appended to the experimental group (e.g., TNBC1 for the first replicate in TNBC), followed by reads _R1 and _R2.

-# Data Analysis

-The code is divided into 10 script files.

-- 01_reads
-- 02_quality_control
-- 03_indexing
-- 03_1_list
-- 04_mapping
-- 05_samtobam
-- 06_index_bam
-- 07_feature_counts
-- 08_clean_feature_counts
-- 09_DEG

-In order to replicate the code, names of analyses and output folders can be set.